Hong Kong’s China extradition plan sparks alarm

 Those who wind up in the courts have little chance of acquittal — according to China’s own national judicial statistics there was a 99.9 percent conviction rate for criminal charges.

-Under the 50-year handover agreement signed between Britain and China in 1997, the city retains its independent judicial system, allowing it to become a major regional contract law hub rivaled only by Singapore.
+Under the 50-year handover agreement signed between Britain and China in 1997, the city retains its independent judicial system, allowing it to become a major regional contract law hub rivalled only by Singapore.

 But fears have risen that China is chipping away at that judicial independence.